The Private Wealth & Private Client Review: Mexico

 Payments obtained by Mexican tax residents derived from insurance agreements could be considered as tax-exempt income as long as the following requirements are fulfilled:

 - Survival insurance: when the risk covered by the insurance is the survival of the insured person, the payments will be considered tax-exempt income provided they are paid when the insured person reaches 65 years of age and at least five years have passed since the insurance was contracted.

-- Retirement and healthcare insurance: payments derived from departure, pension or retirement insurance, as well as healthcare expense insurance, may be considered as partially tax exempt as long as certain specific requirement are met.
+- Retirement and healthcare insurance: payments derived from departure, pension or retirement insurance, as well as healthcare expense insurance, may be considered as partially tax-exempt as long as certain specific requirements are met.

-iii Tax incentives for certain bond interest and capital gains on initial public offering share sales
+iii Tax incentives for certain bond interests and capital gains on initial public offering share sales

-The Mexican government granted certain income tax benefits to incentivise the markets listed on the stock exchange, as detailed below:7
+The government has granted certain income tax benefits to incentivise the markets listed on the stock exchange, as detailed below:11

 iv Investments made by Mexican tax residents in foreign structures